mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 And there it is.
 The student got 100 for their extra credit.
 Hopefully that will improve their class average.

 We will cover other *update operators* in the following lessons, but we won't cover all of them.
 To learn more about all available update operators in *MQL*, visit our excellent documentation page that is linked in the notes below this video.

+### Deleting Documents and Collections

+Now that we've added a new collection, and some new documents, and updated a few other documents along the way, it's time to learn how to *delete* documents and collections in *MongoDB*.